-Italy is the home of culture, some of soccer's finest teams and the Roman Catholic church.
+Italy is the home of culture, some of soccer's finest teams, the Roman Catholic church and quality food and dishes.
 Quite simply, this is a place of such diversity that the only thing that will stop you spending the rest of your days here is an empty wallet.
 Museums display some of the most beautiful art works ever made; but the living, breathing Italy that operates outside museum doors has enough beauty to suffice the average visitor.
 Stroll down the streets of Rome, Florence, Naples or Venice, and you will be struck by the wealth of history and culture tied up in the cobbled streets, baroque styled buildings, or beautiful chapels.

 main article: History of Italy